Foldable iPhone may have touch-sensitive sides and back

 If it puts into practice the ideas conceived in a new patent granted to it, Apple will be able to launch a completely (or at least almost) touch-sensitive folding device — which differs from the current devices with that label, which are nothing more than a larger, conventional screen, only with the ability to be folded.

-The “infinite touch” technology could be used in both a foldable device and a conventional iPhone – as shown in the two figures below.
+The “infinite touch” technology might be used in both a foldable device and a conventional iPhone – as shown in the two figures below.
 The first shows what an iPhone with this technology would look like, while the second shows a device with the same characteristics, but with one, two or even three folding parts.

-As described by Apple, the technology could allow the touch sensitivity already present on the front of the device to extend both to the side and also to some portion/layer of touch sensitivity on the back.
+As described by Apple, the technology might allow the touch sensitivity already present on the front of the device to extend both to the side and also to some portion/layer of touch sensitivity on the back.
 In the case of a foldable device, the difference is that it would also have one or more flexible parts, which would make it possible to join the flat parts.

-In the case of the touch-sensitive rear, it could be quite useful in games or other applications that need to use some touch sensor on the rear surface while displaying visual information directly related to that action on the opposite front surface.
+In the case of the touch-sensitive rear, it might be quite useful in games or other applications that need to use some touch sensor on the rear surface while displaying visual information directly related to that action on the opposite front surface.

 Apple also obtained the registration of another patent – this one, for an iPhone more similar to the one we have today.
 The difference is that it would not have physical buttons – just as it has been fanned in recent years.